TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

    - Pass registry_manager and dependency_resolver explicitly

 5. **Error Handling**:
-   - Validate inputs before creating the template
+   - Validate inputs before creating the assembler
    - Handle errors gracefully during pipeline generation

-By following these best practices, you can create reliable, maintainable, and efficient pipelines using the `PipelineBuilderTemplate`.
+By following these best practices, you can create reliable, maintainable, and efficient pipelines using the `PipelineAssembler`.

 ## Factory Methods

-The template includes a factory method for component creation:
+The assembler includes a factory method for component creation:

 ```python
 @classmethod